 Traffic Visual Alert Outputs

 Traffic visual alerts are used for alerting the flight crew to currently active traffic and resolution advisories.
-The Resolution Advisory (RA) Display is considered to be the visual alert display for the TCAS.
+The Resolution Advisory (RA) Display is considered to be the visual alert display for the ACAS.

 COMMENTARY

-RTCA DO-185A requires aural alerts to be presented by voice announcements only and prohibits the use of aural advisory signals other than voice to alert flight crews to the presence of a TA or RA.
-RTCA DO-185A does not specify requirements for the visual (annunciator lights) since these are considered a customer option instead of a minimum requirement.
+RTCA DO-385 requires aural alerts to be presented by voice announcements only and prohibits the use of aural advisory signals other than voice to alert flight crews to the presence of a TA or RA.
+RTCA DO-385 does not specify requirements for the visual (annunciator lights) since these are considered a customer option instead of a minimum requirement.